molily/molily.de/_posts/2020-11-21-testing-angular.md

 </ng-template>
 ```

-You do not have to understand the details of this specific implementation.
+You do not have to understand the details of this particular implementation.
 The solution in the sign-up form is just one possibility to display errors, avoid repetition and set ARIA attributes for accessibility.

 From the user perspective and also from a testing perspective, it does not matter how you implement the rendering of error messages – as long as they are present and accessible.

 <aside class="margin-note">Implementation details</aside>

-We are going to test the `SignupFormComponent` in conjunction with `FieldErrorsComponent` and `ErrorMessageDirective` in a **black-box integration test**.
+We are going to test the `SignupFormComponent` in conjunction with `ControlErrorsComponent` and `ErrorMessageDirective` in a **black-box integration test**.
 For this test, the latter two will be irrelevant implementation details.

 <div class="book-sources" markdown="1">
 - [Angular guide: Validating form input](https://angular.io/guide/form-validation)